openfigis/gis-tools/README.md

 gis-metadata
 ------------
 This module contains code to facilitate the management of GIS data & associated OGC/ISO standard metadata (ISO19115/19139).
+This project has been moved to the [GEMS (GIS Enforcing Metadata & Semantic) project](https://github.com/openfigis/gems)